HOW DO I KEEP FOXES OUT OF MY GARDEN AND SECURE MY PETS?

 they emit an ultrasonic sinus or siren-like sound -- which foxes find

-device is activated (usually by movement or body heat triggering a
+device is activated.
+The devices are usually activated when movement or body heat triggers a

-passive infrared sensor).
+passive infrared (nighttime) sensor.
 Many general purpose units have a broad

 frequency range (from about 8 to 40 kHz), which can be set according to